Caring for older people's families: meeting the challenges

 'How do we resolve family about . . . . (sending their relative to hospital, end-of-life care planning, medications)’?

 ‘How do you tell a family member about an unexpected death, particularly over the phone at night?’

 ‘How do you run a family meeting, ?’

 ‘How should we involve families in care planning?’

 How do you conduct a family assessment, e.g., to establish various roles and relationships?

 - What do you do when there is NO family?

 Nurses, caring for older Australians need skills, education and encouragement to facilitate family support.
-This seminar offers a structured session covering many of the skills required to communicate effectively with families/carers while advocating for their patients.
+This seminar designed for ALL nurses offers a structured session covering many of the skills required to communicate effectively with families/carers while advocating for their patients.

 Venue: ANMF Melbourne Presenter: Dr Rosalie Hudson